 Some witnesses will be asked to give evidence at a public hearing.
 Not everyone who has given a witness statement to the Inquiry will be asked to do so.
-The statements of some witnesses who do not give oral evidence may be read aloud by counsel to the Inquiry at public hearings.
+The whole or parts of the statements of some witnesses who do not give oral evidence may be read aloud by Counsel to the Inquiry at public hearings.

 Inquiry hearings are more formal than private sessions.
+They take place in public.
 The Chair of the Inquiry will preside over the hearing and she may ask questions.
 Counsel to the Inquiry will be present and they will question the witnesses.
-Core participants and/or their lawyers may be in the room.
-A core participant is someone who has played a particular role in relation to the subject matter of the Inquiry or has a particular interest in the Inquiry, or who might be subject to significant or explicit criticism.
-The Chair decides which people or groups should be core participants.
+Others who have an interest in the hearing and/or their lawyers may be in the room or may have the Chair's permission to follow the proceedings remotely.
+Members of the public and the media may also be present.
+Normally, all the questions are asked by Counsel to the Inquiry.

-Members of the public and press are usually in the room.
-However, if you are giving evidence at an Inquiry hearing, your identity will be kept private (unless you decide that you do not want that).
+If you are giving evidence at an Inquiry hearing, your identity will normally be kept private, unless you decide that you do not want it to be.
+More information about anonymity is provided later in this factsheet.

-Witnesses who feel they need special measures to be taken in order to support them giving evidence, such as giving evidence from behind a screen or in private (with only key people in the hearings room), should raise their concerns with their witness support officer.
+Witnesses who feel they need special measures to be taken in order to support them at hearings, such as giving evidence from behind a screen or in private (with only key people in the hearing room), should raise their concerns with their witness support officer.
 The Chair will then decide whether it would be appropriate to make arrangements to accommodate their concerns.
 She may require further information before making a decision.